 MacGregor Point Provincial Park

-Glide through MacGregor Point’s 400-metre skating trail — it’s an unforgettable outdoor experience.
+Glide through MacGregor Point’s 400 m skating trail — it’s an unforgettable outdoor experience.

-The park turns on their trail lights for skating under the stars until 10:00 p.m. every day of the week, and that’s when things get truly magical.
+The park turns on its trail lights for skating under the stars until 10:00 p.m. every day of the week, and that’s when things get truly magical.

-A large ice pad is also available for outdoor hockey enthusiasts, so as to not interfere with skating on the ice trail.
+A large ice pad is also available for outdoor hockey enthusiasts.

 Arrowhead Provincial Park